15 Supplements Every Woman Should Take, Say Doctors

 In addition to adding healthier foods to your shopping list, nutritional supplements can help fill in the gaps.
 We asked the experts which ones every woman should add to her daily routine.
-Read on, and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Everyone should take a high-quality daily multivitamin, says Joanna Foley, RD, a registered dietitian in San Diego, California.
 "It should contain a variety of B vitamins, calcium, Vitamin K, A, D, and E, as well as magnesium, zinc and folate.
 Iron should also be present for women specifically."